MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   -	Anything in html is affected with this external css.
   -	This the best way to apply css.

   ### 4.5.
-Debug css code
+Debug CSS code
-  -	Errors in console for link href for external file.
+  -	Errors in the console for link href for an external file.
-  -	Inline styles overrides the external and internal styles.
+  -	Inline styles override the external and internal styles.
-  -	Internal styles overrides the external styles.
+  -	Internal styles override the external styles.

   ### 4.6.
-The Anatomy of css syntax
+The Anatomy of CSS syntax

   ```
   selector {